-Law enforcement officers are responsible for discovering, deterring, rehabilitating, and apprehending people who violate the law.
-They are responsible for maintaining law and order on military bases around the world and in civilian communities whenever necessary.
-Military law enforcement officers maintain order, help during emergencies, solve crimes, and protect property.Explore this career outside the military
+Law enforcement officers are responsible for discovering, deterring, and apprehending people who violate the law.
+They maintain law and order on military bases around the world and in civilian communities whenever necessary.
+Military law enforcement officers also assist during emergencies, solve crimes, protect military assets, and conduct counterintelligence investigations.Explore this career outside the military

 Law enforcement officers in the Military usually work in offices while planning and directing law enforcement and security activities.
 They may work outdoors while directing investigations, observing prisoners, and inspecting security systems.